Lucid dreaming is when you’re conscious during a dream. This typically happens during rapid eye movement (REM) sleep, the dream-stage of sleep.

 This may be related to the brain’s prefrontal cortex, which plays a role in both reality testing and lucid dreaming.
 To enhance your metacognition, you can do reality tests while you’re awake.

-You can set an alarm every two or three hours to remind yourself to do a reality check.
+You can set an alarm every 2 to 3 hours to remind yourself to do a reality check.

 Here are common reality checks that people use to lucid dream: